How to declare Eligible, Non-eligible, and Capital Dividends

 You have the option to declare dividends to any shareholder of the corporation.
 For the client and spouse who are part owners, the dividends that they receive from the corporation will flow through to their personal income in the projections and be taxed appropriately.

 Under Scenario Setup -> Corporation, ensure you have specified the correct ownership percentages for Client, Spouse, and Other.
 As long as the party has some ownership of the corporation, you'll be able to specify dividends to be paid out to this person.
-If a spouse or other party has 0% ownership of the corporation, there will be no column on the Corporate Planning page to enter dividends for this person.
+If a spouse or other party has 0% ownership of the corporation, there will be no column on the Corporate Planning page to enter dividends for them.

 1